3CORESec/Trapdoor/README.md

 ## Installation

-Trapdoor is available as a serverless application on AWS Serverless Application Repository.
-In the region where you'd like to deploy Trapdoor, visit the Serverless Application Repository _(in AWS Console, just search for it in the Services section)_ and head over to Available Applications.

-Search for Trapdoor _(make sure to enable "show apps that create custom IAM roles or resources policies")_ and click on deploy.
+Trapdoor is available as a serverless application on [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/).
+In the region where you'd like to deploy Trapdoor head over to Available Applications, search for Trapdoor _(make sure to enable "show apps that create custom IAM roles or resources policies")_ and click on deploy.

 While the installation of Trapdoor is fully automatic you will have to provide some input to the application before it can be deployed to your account depending on which alert modules you'd like to enable.
 Please check the **Alert** section below before continuing.